The “academic hour” was 45 minutes long, giving professors time to prepare for the next class and for students to get there.

-The diary of a student Kant’s during this period, Christian Friedrich Puttlich [bio], who entered the university at Königsberg on March 23, 1782, reveals that Kant was in fact operating in accordance with this report.
+The diary of Christian Friedrich Puttlich [bio], who entered the university at Königsberg on 23 March 1782 and took several courses with Kant, reveals that Kant was in fact operating in accordance with this report.
 In 1782, Easter fell on March 31, so the new rector elected on Sunday, April 7.
 By statute the Lecture Catalog need not be issued until eight days following this election: in this case, April 15 (Monday).
 Puttlich, who attended Kant’s logic lectures that semester, notes in his diary that the first class period was on Monday, April 15.
 Kant’s lectures on Physical Geography, given on Wednesdays and Saturdays from 8-10 each day, began that Wednesday (April 17).
 The following winter semester began a few days later than normal since St. Michael’s fell on a Sunday, pushing the election of the rector off a full seven days to October 6, with the Lecture Catalog being distributed on October 14; and again we find Kant beginning his course on Metaphysics that very Monday, October 14, and his lectures on Anthropology that Wednesday, October 16 (as with Physical Geography, he would teach Anthropology on Wednesdays and Saturdays; these four courses were his academic mainstays, alternating between them with Logic and Physical Geography in the summers, and Metaphysics and Anthropology in the winters.

 From the Statutes of the University at Königsberg, reported in Arnoldt [1746, ii.88].
 If St. Michael fell on a Sunday, then the new rector would assume office the following Sunday.